Stay moving despite osteoarthritis by learning safe joint movements, setting your home up for easy access and embracing gentle movement exercises.

 - Combine errands so that you make fewer trips up and down stairs.

-- If you need help with chores or errands, try to arrange for regular help in advance.
+- If you need help with chores or errands, arrange for regular help in advance.

 - If you need to lift something heavy, ask for help.